XSGD Price Hits $0.74 on Exchanges (XSGD)

-XSGD (XSGD) traded down 0% against the U.S. dollar during the 1 day period ending at 8:00 AM E.T. on June 6th.
-One XSGD token can currently be bought for $0.74 or 0.00001045 BTC on popular exchanges.
-XSGD has a market capitalization of $27.24 million and approximately $555,166.51 worth of XSGD was traded on exchanges in the last day.
-During the last seven days, XSGD has traded 0.4% higher against the U.S. dollar.
+XSGD (XSGD) traded 0.2% lower against the US dollar during the 1 day period ending at 9:00 AM E.T. on June 9th.
+One XSGD token can now be bought for approximately $0.74 or 0.00001065 BTC on major exchanges.
+During the last week, XSGD has traded 0.1% lower against the US dollar.
+XSGD has a market cap of $31.54 million and $658,751.81 worth of XSGD was traded on exchanges in the last day.

 Here is how other cryptocurrencies have performed during the last day: